 - Is the information it distributes misleading, deceptive, or inaccurate?

-Information about the practices of charitable organizations is available from a number of online services.
-For example, the BBB Wise Giving Alliance, an affiliate of the Council of Better Business Bureaus, uses specific standards for charitable accountability to evaluate the fundraising activities of private, nonprofit organizations.
+- BBB Wise Giving Alliance: BBB Wise Giving Alliance is an affiliate of the Council of Better Business Bureaus and they use specific standards for charitable accountability to evaluate the fundraising activities of private, nonprofit organizations.
 These standards address the practices of public disclosure, financial accountability, fundraising activities and materials, and the governing body of the organization.
-You may obtain this information on the BBB Wise Giving Alliance's For Charities and Donors page or by contacting the Alliance headquarters at:

-- The Office of the Attorney General in your state.
-Most state offices have a consumer protection division that investigates complaints from the public lodged against companies and other organizations.
+- The Office of the Attorney General: Most state offices have a consumer protection division that investigates complaints from the public lodged against companies and other organizations.
 Contact information is located in the blue Government pages of your local telephone directory or on state government websites.

-- Your local consumer protection agency.
-The Consumer Protection page on USA.gov includes contact information for local consumer protection offices that respond to consumer complaints.
+- The Consumer Protection: Your local consumer protection agency page on USA.gov includes contact information for local consumer protection offices that respond to consumer complaints.
 A complete list of state, county, and city government consumer protection offices is also available.

-- The Federal Trade Commission (FTC).
-FTC’s Charity Scams page includes tips on how to make your donations count by learning about charities and the warning signs of a scam.
+- The Federal Trade Commission (FTC): FTC’s Charity Scams page includes tips on how to make your donations count by learning about charities and the warning signs of a scam.
 FTC also offers a publication called Charitable Donations: Give or Take?, which has information about making donations to organizations and whom to contact if you have questions or complaints.
 Although FTC does not investigate individual consumer complaints, complaints reported to the agency can help it detect patterns of wrongdoing and lead to investigations and prosecutions.
-Complaints can be filed on the FTC Complaint Assistant page or by contacting FTC at:
+Complaints can be filed on the FTC Complaint Assistant page.